Sage-Bionetworks-Challenges/challenge-analysis-old/README.md

        docker-compose up

-RStudio is now available at http://localhost:8787.
+RStudio is now available at http://localhost.
 On the login page, enter the default username (`rstudio`) and the password specified in `.env`.
-Upon successful login, open the project provided by this repository via `File > Open Project...` and select the project file `challenge-analysis.Rproj`.

 To stop the API service, enter `Ctrl+C` followed by `docker-compose down`.
 If running in detached mode, you will only need to enter `docker-compose down`.